 Are you ready to turn over a new leaf?

+Over my years of my practice, I’ve come to understand my role as a lighthouse: a steady presence you can orient toward, be guided by, or simply be witnessed from when the waters feel rough.
 You are the captain of your own ship.
 You decide the direction, the speed, and what feels possible.
 My role is not to steer or fix, but to stay alongside you as you navigate.
 Steady, attuned, and present.

-Ths is social work that doesn’t rush you or push you toward change before you’re ready.
+This is social work that doesn’t rush you or push you toward change before you’re ready.
 We’re already rushing enough in this world.
 Let’s slow down together.

 “Life is a series of pages, and turning a new leaf means starting a new chapter with hope and determination.”